 The one thing that bugs me about this manga is the ending - its too abrupt for my linking and slightly inconclusive.
 However, it's such a small flaw to point out.
 Its still an enjoyable manga to read.

-After re-reading volumes 1-6 before moving onto the final two volumes, I finally managed to finish reading the NHK manga just now.
-My feelings are pretty mixed about it...
-I enjoyed reading it a lot but, at the same time, I was often thinking that there was way too much needless content included - far more than in any other version of the NHK story.
-Because the huge amount of needless content, my enjoyment levels dropped quite a lot after the first two volumes.
+After re-reading volumes 1-6 before moving onto the final volumes of Welcome to the NHK, I finally managed to finish reading the manga just now.
+My feelings are fairly mixed: I did enjoy my read but, at the same time, I was left thinking that there was waaaaaay too much padding forced in--far more than in the anime.
+Because of all the needless content, my enjoyment dropped considerably after the first two excellent volumes.
 If only for the fantastic art I can't score it lower than 7/10, though.

-disappointing volume in the entire series.
-It all seemed so pointless and, in comparison to the earlier volumes, it was far less entertaining.
-There was lots of chatter included yet I never really cared about what was being said, or even followed a lot of it.
-The story just never went anywhere in the final volume, instead going around in circles as Misaki pushed forward with her love contract, Satou went along with it because he had nothing else and Yamazaki rambled incomprehensibly about starting a revolution.
-All I saw was the difficult to follow conversations of not-so-sane people that were put in to extend the story to 40 chapters.
+and, in comparison to the earlier volumes, it was far less entertaining.
+There was lots of chatter yet I never found myself caring about what was being said, or even following most of it.
+The story ultimately never went anywhere in the end; instead going in circles as Misaki pushed forward with her love contract, Satou went along with it because he had nothing else and Yamazaki rambled incomprehensibly about starting a revolution.
+All I saw were the difficult to follow conversations of not-so-sane people that were shoved in to extend the story to 40 chapters.

-While I'm still covering the negatives, I'll also say that I wasn't best pleased with how the original story was changed in order for NHK to become an eight volume manga.
-There were lots of small (but important) changes that were made in the manga version, some of which seemed to have been made as the manga was on-going, an example of which being how Satou first said he wasn't a virgin (in the novel and anime he slept with his senpai whilst still at school) and then later said he was.
-The most bothersome change was how, in the manga, Misaki only lied about having a bad childhood - it made her difficult to like character into an even more hard to like character.
-Too many changes were made in order to extend the length of a fairly short story.
+Whilst I am still covering the negatives, I will also add that I was not best pleased with how the original story was changed in the manga.
+There were lots of small (but important) alterations that were made; some of which seemed to have been made as the manga was on-going.
+A good n example is how Satou first said he was not a virgin (in the novel and anime he slept with his senpai whilst still at school) and then later said he was.
+The most bothersome change was how Misaki only lied about having a bad childhood in the manga: it made her already difficult to like character outright dislikeable... for no reason.
+Too many silly changes were made in order to extend the length of a fairly short story.

-On the flipside, I liked the first two chapters of volume seven a lot.
+On the flipside, I did like the first two chapters of volume seven quite a lot.
 The events that took place in those chapters never occurred in either the novel or anime, and they were only able to work so well because Satou was still a virgin in the manga.
-Kashiwa's easily my favourite character in NHK, and the so near yet so far romance between Satou and her is the most emotional part of the NHK story for me, so a few chapters that gave the pair more time together were very welcome additions.
-It was nice to see Satou confess his feelings in this version of the story...even if he later went back on what he said because he didn't have what it would've took for him to take his relationship with her onto the next level.
+Kashiwa's easily my favourite character in NHK, and the 'so near yet so far' romance between Satou and her is the most emotional part of the story for me.
+So, a few chapters that gave the pair more time together were very welcome additions.
+It was nice to see Satou confess his feelings in this version... even if he later went back on what he said because he did not have what it would have required for him to take his relationship with her forward.
+Life truly does suck.

-I don't like how open ended every aspect of the NHK story is, but I've always found the relationship between Satou and his senpai (Kashiwa) to be touching.
-I actually came close to crying during episode 14 of the anime simply because Satou let her go.
-The reader/viewer fully understands why Satou doesn't do what his heart tells him to with her, but it's always hard to watch when you know the two could've been happy together.
-If only Satou had had the balls to put his arm around her when she was crying way back when he wasn't a recluse and she wasn't a married woman - his future might have turned out slightly happier.
-What makes the whole thing even more agonizing is the fact that Satou is a better match for her than her the guy she ended up marrying...
+In general, I do not like how open-ended every aspect of the NHK story is left, but I have still always found the relationship between Satou and Kashiwa moving.
+I actually came close to crying during episode 14 of the anime simply because, even.
+The reader/viewer fully understands why Satou doesn't do what his heart tells him to, yet it is hard to watch when you know the two could have been happy together.
+If only he had had the balls to put his arm around her when he was not a recluse and she was not married now--his future might have turned out slightly happier.
+What makes the whole situation agonising is the fact that Satou is a better match for her than her the guy she ended up marrying...

 Shutting yourself in your room is so tempting.
 Nobody talks to you; nobody harasses you and most importantly nobody judges you.
 Finally peace and quiet down that pool of chaos that we call our mind.
 But that, as many things, is something temporary.